At the Beginning

 For the most part, I'm inspired by nature.
 The colours, contrasts and textures are always changing.
 So much beauty, if we just take the time to see it.
 The transparent petals of tulips.
 Foreboding clouds veiled with a layer of brooding grey and mauve.
 The tops of ripened wheat fields swaying to and fro as if trying to mimic the shallow waves of a lake.
 Beautiful aqua-hued eggs, still in their nest, grounded without fulfilling their potential.

+Nature is inspiring.
 When was the last time you noticed?

-MY FIRST EXPERIENCE WITH A CROCHET HOOK: A granny-square poncho made with brown and beige acrylic yarn.
+A granny-square poncho made with brown and beige acrylic yarn.

 During one of our occasional camping trips when we were kids, we had gathered around a campfire.
 My sister and I began our new projects in the semi-darkness among the crickets and wood smoke.
 In two weeks, our ponchos were completed.
 We wore them for a couple of years until we reached the point where we out-grew them.
 That's when I became hooked.

-INITIAL ATTEMPTS AT WRITING: At the tender age of eleven, I wrote about wild horses, just as you'd expect from a pre-teen girl during the '70's.
+At the tender age of eleven, I wrote about wild horses, just as you'd expect from a pre-teen girl during the '70's.
 A story about danger, honour and innocent equine romance.

-LEARNING THE ART OF WRITING: It’s a life-long journey, not an over-night stop.
+It’s a life-long journey, not an over-night stop.
 I’ve been a reader all of my life.
 That certainly helps!

 During the spring of 2004, I enrolled in a part-time course with Conestoga College in Kitchener, “Writing a Novel.”
 Over the course of two years, I completed the first draft and two polishing edits of my first novel.